arman-mahtabfar/Globalized-Music/src/mdFiles/DEVELOPMENT.md

 * Now I am going to add more countries.
 * In total I have more than 20 countries to choose from random.
 * Added more functionality with keys allowing user to draw wire frame and normal lines.
+* Implemented a last country variable that avoid playing the same song twice.